 The Tennessee Bar Association and TBA Member Insurance Solutions have combined to bring TBA members an affordable and quality association group health insurance plan.
 The plan provides guaranteed issue coverage, with no health questions and no pre-existing condition exclusions.
 Rates could be as much as 30% below what members are paying today.
-Open enrollment for summer 2020 starts on April 1, 2020 and ends on May 31, 2020 for a July 1, 2020 through December 31, 2020 coverage period.
-Those participating in this enrollment period will have the opportunity to revisit in the fall for 2021 coverage.
-TBA members may be able to join the health insurance plan after that date if circumstances in their life or work change.
+Open enrollment for coverage during 2021 will be held during the fall of 2020 with open enrollment starting October 1.
+Watch for details.
+TBA members may be able to join the health insurance plan during other times if circumstances in their life or work change.
 Contact TBA Member Insurance Solutions to learn more.

 What is Humana Association Health Plan Response to COVID-19?